hackclub/vip-newsletters/README.md

 VIP newsletters are written by Christina with final edits from me.
 We aim to send out approximately every month.

 \- Zach

+### Associated Web Pages

+This repository only contains the newsletter's content, the associated web pages are generated in the [`hackclub/workshops`](https://github.com/hackclub/workshops) repository.